 International Business Companies

-- all interests, rent, royalties, compensations and other amounts paid by an IBC to persons who are not residents in Belize;
+- all interests, rent, royalties, compensation and other such monies paid by an IBC to persons who are not residents in Belize

 - capital gains realized on any shares, debt obligations or other securities of an IBC by persons who are not residents in Belize.

-IBC's are exempt from the payment of stamp duty on:
+IBCs are exempt from the payment of stamp duty on all instruments relating to:

-- all instruments relating in any way to the assets or activities of an IBC.
+- the assets or activities of an IBC.